usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.30.7* Symbols of Accessibility

 1. Facilities and elements required to be identified as accessible by 4.1 shall use the international symbol of accessibility.
-The symbol shall be displayed as shown in <a href="91standards_figures/fig43a.htm" title="Fig. 43(a)">Fig. 43(a)</a> and <a href="91standards_figures/fig43b.htm" title="(b)">(b)</a>.
+The symbol shall be displayed as shown in [Fig. 43(a)](#figure43a) and [(b)](#figure43b).
 2. Volume Control Telephones.
 Telephones required to have a volume control by 4.1.3(17)(b) shall be identified by a sign containing a depiction of a telephone handset with radiating sound waves.
 3. Text Telephones.
-Text telephones required by 4.1.3(17)(c) shall be identified by the international TDD symbol (<a href="91standards_figures/fig43c.htm" title="Fig 43(c)">Fig 43(c)</a>).
+Text telephones required by 4.1.3(17)(c) shall be identified by the international TDD symbol ([Fig 43(c)](#figure43c)).
 In addition, if a facility has a public text telephone, directional signage indicating the location of the nearest text telephone shall be placed adjacent to all banks of telephones which do not contain a text telephone.
 Such directional signage shall include the international TDD symbol.
 If a facility has no banks of telephones, the directional signage shall be provided at the entrance (e.g., in a building directory).
 4. Assistive Listening Systems.
-In assembly areas where permanently installed assistive listening systems are required by 4.1.3(19)(b) the availability of such systems shall be identified with signage that includes the international symbol of access for hearing loss (<a href="91standards_figures/fig43d.htm" title="Fig 43(d)">Fig 43(d)</a>).
+In assembly areas where permanently installed assistive listening systems are required by 4.1.3(19)(b) the availability of such systems shall be identified with signage that includes the international symbol of access for hearing loss ([Fig 43(d)](#figure43d)).

+{% figure Figure 43a %}
+{% asset design-standards/fig_43a.gif alt="figure 43a" %}
+{% figcaption %}
+<strong>Proportions, International Symbol of Accessibility.</strong> The diagram illustrates the International Symbol of Accessibility on a grid background.- 38 mm).
+Support for the handrail is from below.
+{% endfigcaption %}
+{% endfigure %}
+ ---
+{% figure Figure 43b %}
+{% asset design-standards/fig_43b.gif alt="figure 43b" %}
+{% figcaption %}
+<strong> Display Conditions, International Symbol of Accessibility.</strong> The symbol contrast shall be light on dark or dark on light.
+{% endfigcaption %}
+{% endfigure %}
+ ---
+{% figure Figure 43c %}
+{% asset design-standards/fig_43c.gif alt="figure 43c" %}
+{% figcaption %}
+<strong>International TDD Symbol.</strong> The diagram illustrates the International TDD Symbol, a telephone handset symbol over a keyboard symbol.
+The symbol contrast shall be light on dark or dark on light.
+{% endfigcaption %}
+{% endfigure %}
+ ---
+{% figure Figure 43d %}
+{% asset design-standards/fig_43d.gif alt="figure 43d" %}
+{% figcaption %}
+<strong>International Symbol of Access for Hearing Loss.</strong> The diagram illustrates the International Symbol of Access for Hearing Loss, the profile of an ear with a wide diagonal line running from the bottom left to the top right.
+The symbol contrast shall be light on dark or dark on light.
+{% endfigcaption %}
+{% endfigure %}

 #### 4.30.8* Illumination Levels